ethereum/ethereum-org-website/src/content/guides/how-to-revoke-token-access/index.md

 Once you are on the website, click on “Connect wallet”.
 The website should prompt you to connect your wallet.

-Make sure you are using the right network in your wallet and on the website.
+Make sure you use the same network in your wallet and website.
 You will only see smart contracts related to the network selected.
-For example: if you are connected to Ethereum, you will only see Ethereum contracts and not contracts from other chains like Layer 2s.
+For example, if you connect to Ethereum Mainnet, you will only see Ethereum contracts, not contracts from other chains such as Polygon.

 ## Step 3: Select a smart contract you wish to revoke